Márton Eppel: Diósgyőr

 On 6 January 2022, Eppel joined Diósgyőr.

+Warta Poznań

+After leaving Diósgyőr at the end of the 2022–23 campaign, Eppel remained without a club until 20 October 2023, when he joined Polish club Warta Poznań on a contract until the end of the season.
+Three days later, he made his debut in the starting line-up in a 0–1 away win against Stal Mielec.
+Following Warta's relegation to the I liga at the end of the season, he was released by the club.

+Nyíregyháza

+On 25 July 2024, Eppel returned to Hungary to join newly promoted Nyíregyháza on a two-year deal.

+Csíkszereda

+On 23 July 2025, Eppel signed to Romania to join newly promoted FK Csíkszereda.

-International
+International career

-Eppel debuted for the Hungary national team against Russia in a friendly match at Groupama Aréna, Budapest on 5 June 2017.
+Eppel debuted for the Hungary national team against Russia in a friendly match at Groupama Aréna, Budapest on 5 June 2017, and scored an own goal on his debut.

-He also scored his first goal in his debut match against Russia, though into his own net.

 Four days later, on 9 June 2017, he played his second match against Andorra in a 1–0 defeat in the 2018 FIFA World Cup qualifiers in Andorra.